renesas-rz/rz_gstreamer_sample_code/08_gst-receivestreamingvideo/README.md

 $   /usr/share/08_gst-receivestreamingvideo/gst-receivestreamingvideo
 ```
 ### Special instruction:

->The application might drop frames when receiving high-bitrate videos.
+- The application might drop frames when receiving high-bitrate videos.
+- This application works as a receiver.
+For the sender, please refer to [09_gst-sendstreamingvideo](../09_gst-sendstreamingvideo/).